 Pacing | Spinning in circles |

-Treating over excited dog
+Treating over-excited dog

-See Your Vet | Some medical conditions can give rise to stress and anxiety, which may contribute to higher levels of excitement.
-It’s always better to see a veterinarian to rule out medical conditions. |
+See Your VetSome medical conditions can give rise to stress and anxiety, which may contribute to higher excitement levels.
+It’s always better to see a veterinarian to rule out medical conditions. | |

-Exercise/Mental Stimulation | Exercised body and relaxed mind will help lower levels of excitement so there would be space for practicing calming behaviors. |
+Exercise/Mental Stimulation | Exercise body and a relaxed mind will help lower excitement levels, so there would be space to practice calming behaviors. |

-Identify the Triggers | You can not reduce your Frenchies high levels of excitement until you know precisely what triggers or circumstances are causing that excitement.
+Identify the Triggers | You can not reduce your Frenchies’ high excitement levels until you know precisely what triggers or circumstances are causing that excitement.
 Identify when your French Bulldog starts to get the most excited and what was happening at the time. |

 Desensitize to the Triggers | In the practice of desensitization, you introduce triggers that cause excitement in your Frenchie in a less active way.
 You will need to figure out how to make triggers and conditions less intense. |